-We "jigsaw" interviews from teachers who have implemented Geospatial Inquiry to identify skills and dispositions that lead to successful facilitation of Geospatial Inquiry, the contexts in place that support Geospatial Inquiry, benefits of Geospatial Inquiry for students, and ways to overcome barriers.
+First, "jigsaw" interviews from teachers who have implemented Geospatial Inquiry to attempt to identify skills and dispositions that lead to successful facilitation of Geospatial Inquiry, the contexts in place that support Geospatial Inquiry, benefits of Geospatial Inquiry for students, and ways to overcome barriers.
+Then compare patterns to your own situation.

-- Explore aspects of well-facilitated Geospatial Inquiry: - Providing a purpose for engaging in Geospatial Inquiry - Planning Geospatial Inquiry over an appropriate amount of time to promote conceptual understanding of big disciplinary ideas - Providing multiple opportunities for students to collaborate, compare ideas, and receive feedback from peers, teachers, and stakeholders - Highlight benefits of Geospatial Inquiry for students: - Geospatial Inquiry promotes cross-disciplinary practices and 21st century skills - Engaging in Geospatial Inquiry and seeing how Geospatial Inquiry is used by professionals provides inspiration to enter STEM careers.
+- Explore aspects of well-facilitated Geospatial Inquiry: - o Providing a purpose for engaging in Geospatial Inquiry - Planning Geospatial Inquiry over an appropriate amount of time to promote conceptual understanding of big disciplinary ideas - Providing multiple opportunities for students to collaborate, compare ideas, and receive feedback from peers, teachers, and stakeholders - Highlight benefits of Geospatial Inquiry for students: - Geospatial Inquiry promotes cross-disciplinary practices and 21st century skills - Engaging in Geospatial Inquiry and seeing how Geospatial Inquiry is used by professionals provides inspiration to enter STEM careers.